rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 Subnet masks have from 0 to 128 bits. (for example 21ac:0000:0000:0611:21e0:00ba:321b:54da/64 or 21ac::611:21e0:ba:321b:54da/64)

-In a web address or URL (Uniform Resource Locator), an ip address can be followed by a colon, the port address (which indicates the application to which the data is destined).
+In a web address or URL (Uniform Resource Locator), an ip address can be followed by a colon and the port address (which indicates the application to which the data is destined).
 Also to avoid confusion in a URL, the IPv6 address is written in square brackets [ ], colon, port address.

 IP and MAC addresses must be unique on a network!